mtcp-stack/mtcp/README.md

    - only those devices will work with DPDK drivers that are listed on this page: http://dpdk.org/doc/nics.
 Please make sure that your NIC is compatible before moving on to the next step.

+   - recent Linux kernels tend to rename Ethernet interfaces based on their PCI addresses.
+If you are using Intel based Ethernet adapters, please rename the interface with a ``dpdk`` prefix.
+You can do so using the following command:

+    ```bash
+	# sudo ifconfig <iface> down
+	## where X is an integer value.
+	## e.g. sudo ip link set ens786f0 name dpdk0
+	# sudo ip link set <iface> name dpdkX
+    ```

 2. Next bring the dpdk-registered interfaces up.
 Please use the ``setup_iface_single_process.sh`` script file present in ``dpdk-16.11/tools/``